-I. THE CHALLENGED LAWS ARE PRESUMPTIVELY CONSTITUTIONAL.
+I. THE ILLINOIS LAWS ARE PRESUMPTIVELY CONSTITUTIONAL.

-Heller makes clear that "nothing in [the] opinion should be taken to cast doubt on longstanding prohibitions on the possession of firearms by felons and the mentally ill," adding that these "presumptively lawful regulatory measures [serve] only as examples" of permissible firearm regulations and do "not purport to be exhaustive."
+In Heller, the Supreme Court made clear that "nothing in [the] opinion should be taken to cast doubt on longstanding prohibitions on the possession of firearms" by people with felony convictions and certain people suffering from severe mental illness, adding that these "presumptively lawful regulatory measures [serve] only as examples" and do "not purport to be exhaustive."
 554 U.S. at 626-27 & n.26.
 In McDonald v.
-City of Chicago, the Court "repeat[ed] [Heller's] assurances" that such laws should not be called into question, 561 U.S. 742, 786 (2010), and Justice Kavanaugh's concurrence in Bruen, joined by Chief Justice Roberts, again confirmed the presumptive legality of these measures.
+City of Chicago, the Court "repeat[ed] [Heller's] assurances" that such laws should not be called into question.
+561 U.S. 742, 786 (2010).
+And Justice Kavanaugh's concurrence in Bruen, joined by Chief Justice Roberts, again confirmed the presumptive legality of these measures.
 142 S. Ct. at 2162.
-In discussing these presumptively lawful measures, the Fourth Circuit has recognized that "[p]laced in the wrong hands, firearms present a grave threat to public safety, and for this reason, the Anglo-American right to bear arms has always recognized and accommodated limitations for persons perceived to be dangerous."
+In discussing these presumptively lawful measures, the Seventh Circuit has recognized that certain categories of people "are more likely to have difficulty exercising self-control, making it dangerous for them to possess deadly firearms."
 United States v.
-Carter, 669 F.3d 411, 415 (4th Cir.
-2012).
+Yancev, 621 F.3d 681, 685 (7th Cir.
+2010).

-The notion that individuals considered to be dangerous, such as felons and the mentally ill, may be prohibited from bearing arms was not novel to the Founders. "[T]he founding generation did not understand the right to keep and bear arms to extend to certain categories of people deemed too dangerous to possess firearms."
+The notion that individuals considered to be dangerous may be prohibited from bearing arms was not novel to the Founders. "[T]he founding generation did not understand the right to keep and bear arms to extend to certain categories of people deemed too dangerous to possess firearms."
 Binderup v.
 Att'y Gen. U.S., 836 F.3d 336, 367 (3d Cir.
 2016) (Hardiman, J., concurring); see also Don B. Kates & Clayton E. Cramer, Second Amendment Limitations and Criminological Considerations, 60 HASTINGS L.J.
 1339, 1360 (2009) ("[F]rom time immemorial, various jurisdictions recognizing a right to arms have nevertheless taken the step of forbidding suspect groups from having arms.
 American legislators at the time of the Bill of Rights seem to have been aware of this tradition[.]").
 Awareness of this tradition-and agreement with it-is evident from colonial ratifying conventions, where these notions were voiced with regularity.
 See, e.g., Stephen P. Halbrook, THE FOUNDERS' SECOND AMENDMENT 190-215 (2019) (surveying debates at the constitutional ratifying conventions and highlighting the shared understanding that "dangerous persons could be disarmed").
 Thus, "[h]istory is consistent with common sense: it demonstrates that legislatures have the power to prohibit dangerous people from possessing guns" in order to protect the broader public.
 Kanter v.
 Barr, 919 F.3d 437, 451 (7th Cir.
 2019) (Barrett, J., dissenting).
 This "common sense" understanding of presumptively lawful measures is not limited to the laws in place at the Founding.
 A "regulation can be deemed 'longstanding," and therefore constitutional, "even if it cannot boast a precise founding-era analogue."
 NRA v.
-BATFE,

-700 F.3d 185, 196 (5th Cir.
+BATFE, 700 F.3d 185, 196 (5th Cir.
 2012).
 Indeed, Heller's enumerated examples of presumptively lawful measures themselves "are of mid-20th century vintage."
 Id.